-"Climbing rope" is a broad term that refers to a type of dynamic rope used for climbing, primarily rock climbing, ice climbing and mountaineering.
-Dynamic rope is rope made specially to be somewhat elastic, in order to allow it to absorb the energy from a sudden load, most likely a fall, more slowly.
+"Climbing rope" is a broad term that refers to a type of dynamic rope used for climbing, primarily rock climbing, ice climbing, and mountaineering.
+Dynamic rope is rope made specially to be somewhat elastic to allow it to absorb the energy from a sudden load, most likely a fall, more slowly.
 This slower absorption reduces the impact of the fall and the likelihood of a catastrophic outcome.
-Rock climbing ropes are generally categorized into three main types: single, twin and half or double.
+Rock climbing ropes are generally categorized into three main types: single, twin, and half or double.

-When considering climbing ropes, a potential buyer should ask him or herself what he or she wants and needs in the way of: rope diameter, rope weight, weight the rope will be supporting, terrain, weather, rope construction, middle marks and bi-patterns and dry treatments.
+When considering climbing ropes, a potential buyer should ask him or herself what he or she wants and needs in regards to rope diameter, rope weight, weight the rope will be supporting, terrain, weather, rope construction, middle marks and bi-patterns, and dry treatments.
 A middle mark is placed on a rope with black paint or thread to identify the middle of the rope.
-Bi-patterns or bi-colors are a change in weave pattern that help a climber clearly differentiate between the two ropes, as well as easily identify the midpoint.
+Bi-patterns or bi-colors are a change in weave pattern that help a climber clearly differentiate between the two ropes as well as easily identify the midpoint.
 These tools contribute to the safety of a climber.